In Toledo, Syrian Refugees Are Welcomed Amid A Difficult Immigration Climate

 "It's a reality.
 We've got to name the reality.
 We have to be truthful," he says.
 "But we also need to reach into this small group and welcome them as well as welcome others who were afraid of the conversation."

 Toledo has seen generations of immigrants, including decades of Middle Eastern immigration.
-So when we went from one blue collar bar to another, the openness to refugees was striking.
+So when we went from one blue-collar bar to another, the openness to refugees was striking.

 One bartender told us as long as the Statue of Liberty is still standing, refugees should be welcome in Toledo.
 Others had harsh things to say off the record.

-One woman who wouldn't speak on tape said "they've got their own country, they should stay there."
+One woman who wouldn't speak on tape said, "They've got their own country; they should stay there."

-Then we met named Jon Johnstone, who was in the Navy.
+Then we met Jon Johnstone, who was in the Navy.

-He's suspicious of people who continue to wear head scarves and speak in Arabic.
+He's suspicious of people who continue to wear headscarves and speak in Arabic.

 "If you want to come here and turn the United States into Syria, I'm against that.
 If you want to come here and speak English, you want to assimilate, you want to have a pizza, you want to eat a chicken wing, I'm all for it," he says.

 Corine Dehabey has heard it all.
-Her family is Syrian-American, her dad was a U.S. fighter pilot, and she runs US Together.
+Her family is Syrian-American, her father was a U.S. fighter pilot, and she runs US Together.
 She stays focused on the positive.
 Last year more Syrian refugees arrived than she ever expected.
-She says the group budgeted for 75 last year; it ended up helping to settle 131 from October 2015 through November 2016.
+She says the group had budgeted for 75; it ended up helping to settle 131 from October 2015 through November 2016.

 She says those families still need help.
 Their needs keep her busy enough that she doesn't dwell on what will happen after Trump's inauguration.